-Love Study (part one)
+Love Study

 Before I begin I need to disclose that I do not have a degree in this area or a qualification of any sort.
-My notes on this post come from my experience as a Student Support Role at Napier Girls’ High School from 2010-2013; and before that from the observations of my own children and then from my own experiences as a student.
+My notes on this post come from my experience in a Student Support Role at Napier Girls’ High School from 2010-2013; and before that from the observations of my own children and then from my own experiences as a student.
 I might put it to you that it is indeed possible to cultivate a love of study and I think the discipline or practice associated with any such thing you wish to improve upon and then come to love, is first established in the way you best learn, comprehend and retain information.
 That is to say as some of us are predisposed to the love of the colour green while others may find purple, yellow or blue there go to colour— and therefore in my opinion there is indeed a style of studying that may suit you the very best.

 I add in a fifth dimension here as we are now in the digital age.
 All of the above methods can then be followed up by really discovering how much we have comprehended the material needed to be successful in our studies in two really useful ways.
 Both an act of repetition and we all know repetition leads to familiarity, confidence and expertise.
 So firstly to make digital files and notes.
-Making fun heading and using great quotes, adding in pictures and making almost a wee book out of the material.
+Making fun heading and using great fonts and other formatting styles, adding in pictures and making almost a wee book out of the material.
 Secondly giving a speech as though you are an authority on this special subject.

 To my mind the key to successful study is that it needs to be a daily practice.
 The year planned and the information that needs to be learned and retained ascertained.
 Sometimes this is the most difficult of all.
 It requires only one question put to your educator.
 “What do I need to focus on primarily to pass this class.
 Then another question what information and skills do I need to pass this paper well.”
 And I think most teachers or tutors like to hear this of their students.
-They might say it is all written down there for you in your notes but do press them and I believe they will respond favourable.
+They might say it is all written down there for you in your notes but do press them and I believe they will respond favourably.
 Don’t be shy.
 Much of our frustration in learning comes from our hesitancy and timidness to ask these things of those who are in charge of our learning.

 The answer to the above needs to headline and to be the index to all your recorded learnings.